Branes and moduli spaces of Higgs bundles on smooth projective varieties: Nonabelian Hodge theory

 be the adjoint of $\theta$ with respect to the Hermitian structure $h$.
 Then, from \cite{Hi1,Si1,Si2}, the following is the Hermitian--Yang--Mills equation:

-A theorem of Simpson says that $E$ admits a Hermitian metric satisfying the Hermitian--Yang--Mills equation for $(E,\, \theta)$ if and only if $E$ is polystable \cite[Theorem 1]{Si1}, \cite[Proposition 3.4]{Si1}, \cite[Theorem 1]{Si2}.
+A theorem of Simpson says that $E$ admits a Hermitian metric satisfying the Hermitian--Yang--Mills equation for $(E,\, \theta)$ if and only if $(E,\, \theta)$ is a polystable Higgs bundle \cite[Theorem 1]{Si1}, \cite[Proposition 3.4]{Si1}, \cite[Theorem 1]{Si2}.
 When $E$ is a rank two vector bundle on a smooth complex projective curve, the result was proven earlier by Hitchin in \cite{Hi1}.

 We note that the Hermitian--Yang--Mills equation in \eqref{e3} implies that

 is a flat connection on $E$.
 Let

 be the decomposition of the Chern connection $\nabla^h$ into $(1,\, 0)$ and $(0,\, 1)$ components.